Robert Louis-Dreyfus: Personal life

 Louis-Dreyfus was married twice.
 Before divorcing his first wife, Sarah Oberholzer, in 1989, he met his second wife Margarita Bogdanova in 1988, whom he married in 1992 and with whom he had three sons: Eric, Maurice, and Kyril Louis-Dreyfus, the latter of whom became the chairman and majority shareholder of English football club Sunderland A.F.C. in February 2021, aged only 24.
+In the late 1990s, Louis-Dreyfus began a relationship with the German investor Nicole Junkermann, who was three decades younger than him, while he was still married to Bogdanova.

 Louis-Dreyfus identified as an agnostic.
 The American actress Julia Louis-Dreyfus, known for her role in the television comedy series Seinfeld, is his second cousin.

 Following his death, his enterprises were inherited and supervised by Margarita Louis-Dreyfus, she is considered to be the richest Russian woman today.
 Margarita inherited 60% of the organization (increased to 65% in 2012).
 Robert's two sisters, Monique Louis-Dreyfus Roosmale Nepveu and Marie-Jeanne Louis-Dreyfus Meyer, each own 12% and are now both billionaires.